Cu1us/Cu1uSFX/README.md

 ### Extras
 - Play AudioClips from anywhere with the .Play() extension method.
 - Sounds can be played globally, at a specific position, following a specific transform, and have their pitch/volume/position changed mid-playback.
-- Create per-object sound effects in the inspector, or select from your predefined ones using a dropdown.
+- Define sound effects locally on objects in the inspector, or select from the global list using a dropdown.

-## Installation
+## ⚙️ Installation
 1. In the Unity Editor, open the Package Manager (Window -> Package Manager)
 2. Click the large plus sign at the top
 3. "Install package from git URL..."
 4. Type in `https://github.com/Cu1us/Cu1uSFX.git`
 5. Done!

-## Usage
+## 🔨 Usage
-When the package is installed, open the SFX List in Window -> SFX List, and start creating sound effects!
+When the package is installed, open the SFX List through the Window/SFX List tab, and start creating sound effects!
 These can then be played from anywhere like this:
 ```cs
 using Cu1uSFX;